randomtruffles/Dominion_League/_posts/2020-10-10-season-42-newsletter-part-1.md

 * As an experiment in the practice tier, players will use the expansion restriction that we polled in the Returning Form.
 * We will use the systematic algorithm presented at the second Town Hall to give consideration to match results that were previously voided when one of the players drops.
 * Ties 2nd place in Division A1 will be broken by a 2-game match.
-* A tie in the championship match is broken by a 1-game match.
+* A tie in the championship match is broken by a 1-game match, with a tie in that match going to P2.

 We also have several other, more minor changes to make: